HuiyunWang/sam-tensorflow/README.md

 # sam-tensorflow

 ## Paper
 Huiyun Wang, Youjiang Xu, [Yahong Han](http://cs.tju.edu.cn/faculty/hanyahong/).
 "Spoting and Aggregating Salient Regions for Video Captioning."
-ACM MM2018 Full Paper.
+Full Paper in ACM MM,2018 .

 ## Reference
 If you find this useful in your work, please consider citing the following reference: